Mabel Landry: Post-career

+She was selected into the Chicagoland Sports Hall of Fame.

 In 2008, she was presented with the DePaul University letterman's jacket.
 She never competed for her alma mater because at the time they did not have a track team for women, a common situation in that era.

-She was selected into the Chicagoland Sports Hall of Fame.
+Landry died after a long battle with cancer on February 20, 2025, at the age of 92.